deepakhj/cadent/docs/writers.md

 `SeriesSupport` means the driver can support the TimeSeries binary blobs.

-`LineSupport` support means the driver can write and/or read the raw last/sum set from the Database backend.
+`LineSupport` means the driver can write and/or read the raw last/sum set from the Database backend.

+`TriggerSupport` is the rollup of lower resolution times are done once a series is written.

 `n/a` implies it will not be done, or the backend just does not support it.